-Chocolate is commonly known as a toxic substance for dogs, as they cannot metabolize a certain substance within it.
+Chocolate is commonly known to be a toxicsubstance for dogs, as they cannot metabolize a certain substance within it.
 However, there are other seemingly benign substances that are also toxic to dogs as well.

 Are cough drops bad for dogs?
 Unfortunately, they are potentially toxic.
-Although not usually fatal, cough drops have certain substances that can cause gastrointestinal problems and more serious effects if left untreated.
+Though not usually fatal, cough drops have certain substances that can cause gastrointestinal problems and more serious effects if left untreated.

 In addition, cough drops pose a choking hazard to smaller dogs.
 Because of these factors, cough drops should be kept away from dogs and stored in a dog-proof container so they can’t tear into the packaging.

 Cough drops contain several components that help soothe a person’s throat and relieve coughing.
 However, these same components can be fatal for dogs, especially young or small dogs.
 These components are xylitol and menthol, and occasionally benzocaine.

 Are menthol cough drops bad for dogs?
 Menthol is an organic compound that’s extracted from plants such as corn mint or peppermint.
 The substance is used in cough drops to create a cooling sensation in the mouth or throat.

 However, menthol acts as an irritant to dogs.
 That cooling sensation humans get irritates their gums and mouth, causing general discomfort.
 Not only this, but this irritation extends to your dog’s gastrointestinal system.

 For puppies, menthol is very dangerous and may lead to death.
 The menthol can depress the lungs, preventing the correct synthesis of oxygen, ultimately causing suffocation and death.

 How much menthol can kill a dog?
 Thankfully, the dosage would have to be substantially high well into the thousands of milligrams.